phillipe-grover/wordle/README.md

 #### Changing word requirements

-*FOR NOW*: go to the [requirements builder](src/requirements/builder.ts) and change the hardcoded values, the next step is to setup a web server and expose an endpoint that expects the requirements in a json format.
+Go to the [requirements builder](src/requirements/builder.ts) and change the hardcoded values, the next step is to setup a web server and expose an endpoint that expects the requirements in a json format.

 ## How it works